ycabossioras/ycabossioras.github.io/_pages/about.md

     <i class="fas fa-quote-right">      </i> Citation
   </small><br> -->
   <div class="abstract">
-    <span>Abstract:</span> We study the pricing behavior of lenders holding specialized portfolios in certain industries and draw implications for small business lending.
-Using regulatory credit registry data on the universe of corporate credit in Belgium, we show that banks adopt invest-harvest strategies in their industries of specialization.
-Firms funded by specialized banks are initially charged lower interest rates and subsequently experience larger rate increases over the course of their relationship.
-Specialized-financed firms end up paying higher rates after 10 years compared to firms borrowing from diversified banks.
-We leverage granular bank-assessed default probabilities to address concerns about borrower selection and risk premia relevant to small business lending.
-We interpret these findings as evidence of banks having better knowledge in their industry of specialization and firms facing relatively higher costs of switching from a relationship with a specialized lender.
-While banks exert stronger holdup power in their preferred industries, firms overall benefit from such relationships with increased profitability, productivity, and liquidity.
+    <span>Abstract:</span> We document that banks leverage their industry specialization to build and retain relationships with small businesses, using micro-level data on the universe of corporate credit in Belgium.
+In the relationship-building phase, banks charge lower rates in their industries of specialization.
+In the relationship-retaining phase, lenders subsequently raise rates faster in specialized industries, until they charge similar rates regardless of their level of specialization.
+Specialized banks internalize the intertemporal value of credit relationships, combining both industry knowledge and market power to extract value from their relationships.
+Small businesses benefit from bank specialization in the long run through higher growth in investment, profitability, productivity, and equity value.
   </div>
   <br>
   <br>